 Parasomnia is essentially an extreme version of sleepwalking.
-When you take alcohol and Ambien, it can put your brain in a strange state that is partially asleep and partially awake.
-You might try to carry out common tasks, but due to the lack of consciousness, you will do so in strange ways.
+Taking alcohol and Ambien can put your brain in a strange state that is partially asleep and partially awake.
+You might try to carry out common tasks, but you will do so in strange ways due to the lack of consciousness.

 Often, people observing you will report that your eyes are open and you seem awake.
 However, you might do odd things like eat an entire loaf of bread or stand in a corner staring at a wall.
 When questioned, your responses will not make any sense or may seem strangely at odds with your normal personality.

 Sometimes, parasomnia is a relatively silly and harmless thing, like taking all your shoes and hiding them around the home.
-It can become a major inconvenience if you do things like order expensive items online or call an ex while having a parasomnia episode.
+It can become a major inconvenience if you order expensive items online or call an ex while having a parasomnia episode.
 In some cases, parasomnia can even become dangerous.
-Some people with parasomnia may try to drive, attack family members or light fires.
+Some people with parasomnia may try to drive, attack family members, or light fires.
 This consequence of mixing alcohol and Ambien can put you and your loved ones at risk.

 Why Is It Dangerous to Mix Alcohol and Ambien?